 For wide flange sections, the column buckling strength (cPn) is tabulated with respect to the effective length about the minor axis KyLy in Table 4-1.

-The table takes the KyLy value for a section, and internally calculates the KyLy/ry, and then the tabulated column strength using either Equation E3-2 or E3-3 of the specification.
+The table takes the KyLy value for a section, internally calculates the KyLy/ry, and then calculates the tabulated column strength using either Equation E3-2 or E3-3 of the specification.

 If you want to use the Table 4-1 for calculating the column strength for buckling about the major axis, then do the following: